 Most of the places there were closed but some restaurants and entertainment centers seemed to work every night, despite the obvious lack of visitors.

 The north-western part of Pha Ngan seemed more alive and more contrasting with both the port area and “Full Moon Party” beach.
 This part of the island was filled with yoga schools and their customers: hipsters and hippies.
-It reminded me some of the old movies about hippie movement in the US.
+It reminded me of some of the old movies about the hippie movement in the US.
 The overall atmosphere there makes you feel “off the grid” and it’s one of the strangest places I saw in Thailand.